MaksumRifai/hacktiv8-ar/README.md

 Each of them will have the same prefix before the file extension.
 That one will be the Image Descriptor name that you will use on the AR.js web app.

-For example: I created descriptor with hacktiv8-logo.png, descripted files is payung.fset, payung.fset3 and payung.iset, your Image Descriptors name will be "payung".
+For example: I created descriptor with hacktiv8-logo.png (you may use jpg image as well), but i renamed generated files to hacktiv8.fset, hacktiv8.fset3 and hacktiv8.iset, your Image Descriptors name will be "hacktiv8".

 ### Create Object